fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     ```

+    This updated `AddTransaction` method now accepts a delegate of type `TransactionProcessedCallback` as an optional parameter.
+The method adds the transaction to the `_transactions` list and then invokes the callback if it's provided.
+The `?` operator is used to safely invoke the callback if it isn't null.

 1. Scroll up to find the `Deposit` method.

+    You'll modify the deposit method to implement a callback when the deposit corresponds to a bank refund.

-1. To invoke the delegate when an account transfer transaction is detected, update the `Deposit` method:
+1. To invoke the delegate when a bank refund transaction is detected, update the `Deposit` method as follows:

     ```csharp